 In most respects, the 5/8-wave vertical antenna has characteristics closely resembling those of the 1/4-wave vertical, but differs in the shape of the elevation radiation pattern.

-The delta loop designer page enables the user to quickly design a single-band vertically-polarized delta loop antenna for portable use in the field, or on a mountain top.
-It needs just one support, a pole or cord suspended from a tree.
+The delta loop designer page enables the user to quickly design a single-band triangular delta loop antenna for portable use in the field, or on a mountain top.
+In its' "apex-up" configuration, the antenna needs just one support, either a pole or a cord suspended from a tree.
+The "point-down" configuration, on the other hand, requires two such supports.

-The delta-loop antenna generally features a low vertical take-off angle, even though such antennas are erected with their lower side only a couple of meters above the ground.
+The delta-loop antenna generally features a low vertical take-off angle, even though such antennas are erected with either their lower side (in "apex-up" configuration) or their apex point (in "apex-down" configuration) only a couple of meters above the ground.
 The low take-off angle makes this kind of antenna a worthwhile prospect for DX-ing, especially while operating portable.
 If erected on a summit where the ground drops away appreciably from the summit, the take-off angle will be even lower; placing the delta-loop antenna higher up on its' center support will also lower the take-off angle.

-Another feature of the delta-loop azimuthal radiation is the very deep low at high elevation angles (see the diagram below), meaning much less power is dissipated at high angles.
+Another feature of the delta-loop azimuthal radiation is the deep, or even very deep, low at high elevation angles (see the diagram below), meaning much less power is dissipated at high angles.
 This means, however, that this antenna is not a good choice for NVIS communications.

 The delta-loop antenna is also fairly broadband on its' designated band - the 2.0:1 VSWR range on the 20-meter band for example, at ~350kHz wide, covers the entire band.